Gilgamech/website/www/Gillogisms.md

 1. A 10x engineer should have 10 magnum opii. - 2017
 1. A Brave New 1984, where we modify history to make ourselves happy. - 2016
-1. A CPU is a small resistive heater and software radio that can also perform binary transformations (math etc) on data and count milliseconds. - 2016
+1. A CPU is a small (~100 W-500W) resistive heater and software radio that can also perform binary transformations (math etc) on data and count milliseconds. - 2016 (The author first heated his location with CPU heat before college.)
 1. A criticism of capitalism is that it can only lead to imperalism.
 A criticism of socialism is that it can only lead to totalitarian communism.
 A criticism of capitalism with socialsitic safety nets is that it has both wealthy elites and welfare queens. - 2022 (Imperailism and totalitarianism are both forms of autocracy. - 2024)
 1. A dress is a long shirt that is complicated to put on. - 2021
 1. A good brew is swell swill.
 (Some of these could be called rhyme crimes.) - 2024